 - Toward Development of Generalizable Standards for Senior Seminars and Capstones in the Communication Discipline.
 Principal Investigator: Leslie Reynard.

 - Networked Humanities (Mapping shared histories of Rhetoric in Communication and English).
-Principal Investigator: Pat Gehrke and Byron Hawk.
+Principal Investigators: Pat Gehrke and Byron Hawk.

 - Offering the Public Speaking course online: A content analysis of course syllabi.
 Principal Investigator: Elizabeth Tolman.

-- Facing Down the Odds: Women Pioneers in Communication – This is a documentary project on women in the communication field.
+- Facing Down the Odds: Women Pioneers in Communication.
 Principal Investigators: Jan Schuetz and Glenda Balas.

-- Advancing the Discipline through Communication Leadership – This research project involved interviewing women leaders in communication and administration.
+- Advancing the Discipline through Communication Leadership.
 Principal Investigator: Amanda G. McKendree.

 Events (by event year)

-- 2012 - Accessing Civility: Arizona Forum on Civil Communication - Sponsored by Arizona State University and held in Tempe, AZ.
+- 2012 - Accessing Civility: Arizona Forum on Civil Communication - Sponsored by Arizona State University, Tempe, AZ.

-- 2012 - Ethnography of Communication: Ways Forward - Sponsored by Creighton University adn held in Omaha, NE.
+- 2012 - Ethnography of Communication: Ways Forward - Sponsored by Creighton University, Omaha, NE.

 - 2010 - Developing Successful Grant Proposals in the Social Sciences Seminar – Sponsored by NCA’s Research Board and held in Chicago, IL.

-- 2010 - Teaching Rhetorical Criticism/Critical Inquiry Conference – Hosted by the University of Puget Sound and held in Tacoma, WA.
+- 2010 - Teaching Rhetorical Criticism/Critical Inquiry Conference – Hosted by the University of Puget Sound, Tacoma, WA.

-- 2009 - International Conference on Intercultural Dialogue – Sponsored by the International and Intercultural Communication Division & Maltepe University, Istanbul, and held in Istanbul, Turkey.
+- 2009 - International Conference on Intercultural Dialogue – Sponsored by the International and Intercultural Communication Division & Maltepe University, Istanbul, Turkey.

-- 2008 - Methods and Measures for Communication and Cognition Research –Sponsored by the University of Maryland and held in College Park, MD.
+- 2008 - Methods and Measures for Communication and Cognition Research –Sponsored by the University of Maryland, College Park, MD.